-An eye exam -- in your baby's first year?
+Does your baby really need an eye exam in their first year?
 Absolutely.

 - Any eye injury or physical change that concerns you.

-Who Does Baby Eye Exams?
+Who Does the Exams?

 Your baby's doctor (a pediatrician or family doctor) should include a basic eye exam and look for vision problems during each checkup in the first year.
 They can treat minor eye health problems like infections.